codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-04-fp0.md

 The tester will spawn two clients.

-Using the first client, it will set the value of two keys and, issue a `WATCH` command specifying both the keys:
+Using the first client, it will set the value of two keys and, issue a `WATCH` command specifying both the keys, and begin a transaction to modify one of the watched keys:

 ```bash
 # Client 1